Gurjas-R/cp1404practicals/prac_10/REFLECTION (2).md

 ### What did you do really well for practicals in this subject?

-I was able to sumbit something for every practical and didn't miss one, though I did have a few late submissions.
+I was able to submit something for every practical and didn't miss one, though I did have a few late submissions.